Our financial assistance can offer children the opportunity to attend some amazing camps for very little money.

 If your financial situation meets our definition of those in financial need, you will very likely be awarded at least partial coverage for a camp session.

 Do not register for camp if you are applying for a scholarship.
-PVAS will notify you by May 1 to inform you if you have received the scholarship and the scholarship amount.
+PVAS will notify you by ASAP to inform you if you have received the scholarship and the scholarship amount.
 We will also provide you with a special link to a registration form for scholarship recipients.
 Spaces are held in each of our camps for scholarship recipients so that sessions will not be fill up before you receive your scholarship.

 Scholarships to Overnight Camps & Educational Programs